mbforbes/website-3/posts/writing/travel/2022-serbia.md

 ![]({{ "/assets/posts/2022-serbia/n-food.moz80.jpg" | url }})

 <p class="figcaption">This is actually from Novi Sad.
-Cool restaurant called <a href="https://plavafrajla.rs/?lang=en">Plava Frajla</a> proudly features the Vojvodina region, the north part of Serbia.
+A cool restaurant called <a href="https://plavafrajla.rs/?lang=en">Plava Frajla</a> proudly features the Vojvodina region, the north part of Serbia.
 Hearty food that seems to have Germanic influence.
 Their menu has plentiful asides telling you about the food history and culture.</p>

 ### Little Observations